Wherefore art thou MOOC: Defining massive open online courses

 Massive open online courses (MOOCs) have been described as purposeful educational resources for teaching, open educational initiatives, competency-based learning, and the like.
 They have also been described as an agent ...

-Match: Blackmon, Stephanie; online learning
+Match: moocs; online learning

-Match: MOOCs; online learning
+Match: moocs; online learning

-Match: MOOCs; online learning
+Match: moocs; online learning

-Match: MOOCs; online learning
+Match: moocs; online learning

 Teaching Massive, Open, Online, Courses (MOOCs): Tales from the front line